-A 300 million year old fossilized forest has been discovered in a coal mine in Illinois, USA.
-Covering an area of 10 square kilometres, its the largest fossil rainforest ever discovered and contains a diverse selection of extinct flora.
+A 300 million year old fossilised forest has been discovered in a coal mine in Illinois, USA.
+Covering an area of 10 square kilometres, it's the largest fossil rainforest ever discovered and contains a diverse selection of extinct flora.

-It been a big fortnight for archaeological news as the discovery of some 68 million year old T. rex bones has been found to contain protein – changing current thinking on the fossilization process and proving birds are dinosaurs.
+It been a big fortnight for archaeological news as some 68 million year old T. rex bones has been found to contain protein changing current thinking on the fossilization process and proving birds are dinosaurs.

 Scientists from the US have found collagen proteins in the bones, which when compared to those of living animals showed it to be structurally similar to chicken collagen.
 This finding has major implications for fossilization theories as up until now it was thought that organic matter would have decayed completely after a maximum if 100,000 years, the proteins gradually being replaced by mineral.

 Comparison of the fearsome T. rex's protein sequence have shown it to be structurally similar to the modern chicken, this provides evidence for the long-standing idea that birds are a group of dinosaurs (known as 'avian therapods') who survived the mass extinction which wiped out the other types of dinosaur.
 To date, this supposition had been based on the similarity of the architecture of their bones rather than, know researchers know this is true on the basis of related sequences.